-Ambrose, like Martin of Tours, was a Roman army man.
+Like St Martin of Tours, Ambrose was a Roman army man.
 The Christian ethos had come into the army through the conversion of Constantine.
 Ambrose’s status was such that he was chosen by acclamation of the people to be archbishop of Milan.
 Desmond O’Grady tells his story.

 Inculturation, the embodiment of the faith in a culture, has become a buzz word.
 One of the most successful examples, surely, was the melding between Christianity and the culture of ancient Rome.
 St Ambrose had a vital role in this.